 - Add grated coconut, cooked peas, and cauliflower’, turn off the heat and mix well.

 - Done!
-Your coconut ‘rice’ is ready in a jiffy, while you’re saved from the calories and the trouble of cleaning the rice pot!
+Your coconut flavoured cauliflower ‘rice’ is ready in a jiffy, while you’re saved from the calories and the trouble of cleaning the rice pot!

-- For a balanced meal, you can pair this ‘cauliflower-coconut rice’ with protein-rich Boiled spinach with lentils or Bell pepper chutney with roasted lentils for a vegan meal or with Curried chicken meatballs or Pan seared salmon with mango-avocado salsa for meat-lovers.
+- For a balanced meal, you can pair this ‘coconut flavored cauliflower rice’ with protein-rich Boiled spinach with lentils or Bell pepper chutney with roasted lentils for a vegan meal or with Curried chicken meatballs or Pan seared salmon with mango-avocado salsa for meat-lovers.

-If you tried this recipe, please let me know how you enjoyed it.
+If you tried this recipe, please let me know in the comments section how you enjoyed it.
+I love to hear from you!